vdhamer/Photo-Club-Hub/.github/README.md

 <ul><details><Summary>Optional Level 0 fields (click to expand)</Summary></p>

 - `description` (within a `keyword`) is a description of what is meant by the keyword.
-In the code we had to call it `explanation` because `description` is a reserved name in Swift.
+In the code we unfortunately had to call it `explanation` because `description` is a reserved name in Swift.
+The description text can be provided in multiple languages (typically EN and NL).
 </details></ul>

 ### Level 1.
 Adding Clubs